ericoporto/ags-manual-wiki/Translations.md

 on the world wide web that works.

 When you play the game with the translation enabled and special characters of the language are replaced with ??
-(2 question marks specifically), this means the encoding of the .trs files uses 2 bytes for each character, so make sure you save and encode the .trs file to ANSI and NOT in unicode or UTF-8 encoding.
+(2 question marks specifically), this means the actual encoding of the .trs files uses 2 bytes for each character, probably because you saved the file as UTF-8 and either set the encoding to ASCII or not set at all.
+If you wish to use ASCII, make sure you save and encode the .trs file to ANSI and NOT in unicode or UTF-8 encoding.

 In some wordprocessors changing the encoding of the whole file to ANSI encoding changes the normal special characters to something even more unrecognisable, so you might have to run a